EME 106 AND EME 106L: EMT BASIC LECTURE AND LAB

 Student Health Center

 In order to fulfill the requirements for the TB test and Flu vaccination, our Student Health Centers offer low-cost TB tests (currently $15).
 Walk-ins are welcomed, but appointments are preferred.
 There are available clinics at the San Marcos, Escondido, and Rancho Bernardo campuses.
 The San Marcos location also offers the DMV physical for ambulance endorsement.
 We highly recommend taking advantage of these convenient and inexpensive options offered by Palomar College.

 Upon successful completion of this course you will earn an EMT-Basic Course Completion Certificate which allows you to take the National Registry EMT-Basic exam.
 Upon passing that practical and written portions of this exam, you will be able to earn a state EMT-Basic certificate and be employed in the county.

-NOTE: To participate in the Clinical observation time, you may be required to have a flu shot and/or H1N1 vaccine.
+NOTE: To participate in the Clinical observation time, you may be required to have a flu shot and/or additional vaccines.
 Be warned that if you choose not to have these injections, your required clinical time may be cancelled and therefore you will not successfully complete the EMT course.
 Please see “Medical Requirements” above.

 We are a state and county approved EMT Basic and EMT Basic Refresher training program:

 |Training Programs – California